icon-call

 1. Keep It Short and Sweet

-The main ingredient in a truly great explainer or teaser video – is its brevity.
-And that’s hard to pull off without proper strategy.
-The shorter your content is, the more precise understanding you need to have of the core of your target audience.
-This way, even a shorter 15-30 second video can say more than a 10 minute general deck.
+The main ingredient in a great teaser is brevity, and that is hard to pull off without proper strategy.
+The shorter your content, the more precise your understanding of your target audience needs to be.
+This way, even a shorter 15 to 30 second video can say more than a 10 minute general deck.
+A well researched, strategy-infused product teaser video should give just enough to spark curiosity without giving everything away at once.

-The temptation to talk about all of the individual features and benefits is always strong.
-But the best teaser videos are created when you focus on a single key message.
-With this video format, you don’t have time to go on tangents and do long explanations – and you should leave those for your MoFu content like Explainer and Demo videos.
+Pro Tip: The temptation to cover every feature and benefit is strong.
+But the best teasers focus on a single key message.
+With this format you have no time for tangents or long explanations.
+Save those for your MoFu content like explainer and demo videos.

-Your new product teaser doesn’t always need a full, storytelling video at 60-90 seconds, to attract attention.
-This example for Allfred – shows how even in 12 seconds, you can have a strong hook, value prop and CTA.
+Example: Your teaser does not always need a full 60 to 90 second storytelling video to attract attention.
+This example for Allfred shows how even 12 seconds can carry a strong hook, value prop, and CTA.

 2. Use Intriguing Visuals and Sound

-With its short duration, there’s an additional need for all of the meta elements of the video to be custom and tailored.
-Visuals and sound is another layer of depth when it comes to creating an amazing video.
-For teaser videos, which are normally on a shorter end – having clean look and attractive sound is key.
+With such a short duration, every element of the video needs to be custom and tailored.
+Visuals and sound add another layer of depth.
+For teasers, which sit on the shorter end, a clean look and attractive sound are key.

-Small, visual hints and sound cues do a great job of directing the attention of the audience, and relaying the feel, or vibe, of your product.
-Using bold visuals and sound design, helps your audience stay opted in until the CTA rolls around.
+Pro Tip: Small visual hints and sound cues do a great job of directing the audience’s attention and relaying the feel of your product.
+Bold visuals paired with sound design help your audience stay opted in until the CTA rolls around.

-This video we’ve done for Ironfish stands among the best teaser video examples – great flow and animation, paired with visual cues and fully custom sound design.
+Example: This video we made for Ironfish is among our best teaser examples: strong flow and animation paired with visual cues and fully custom sound design.

 3. Build Anticipation for the Funnel

-Grammarly uses fun, short videos to attract attention to their products at the top of their funnel.
-This has resulted in billions of views across some of their most viewed short videos.
-Again, they know exactly what they are doing – and build momentum with strategic playlists teaching you how to use their solution.
+Example: Grammarly uses fun, short videos to attract attention at the top of their funnel, racking up huge view counts across their most viewed short videos.
+They know exactly what they are doing and build momentum with strategic playlists that teach you how to use their product.

 4. End with a Strong Call to Action